zalmoxisus/redux-devtools-extension/README.md

 ## FAQ

+#### How to get it work
+- Test the extension with [Counter](http://zalmoxisus.github.io/redux-devtools-extension/examples/counter/) or [TodoMVC](http://zalmoxisus.github.io/redux-devtools-extension/examples/todomvc/) demo.
+- Reload the extension on the extensions page (`chrome://extensions/`).
+- If something goes wrong, [open an issue](https://github.com/zalmoxisus/redux-devtools-extension/issues) or tweet me: [@mdiordiev](https://twitter.com/mdiordiev).

+#### How to make it faster
+Find `Redux DevTools` on the extensions page (`chrome://extensions/`).
+Under the title there will be an `Options` link.
+You may set maximum delay to `0` in order to have no delay or set to a higher value if your app generates a lot of actions.
+Also, you may disable serialization if your states are plain objects without circular references.
+#### How to disable/enable it in production
+On the options page you may enable the extension to be injected in all pages or you may specify the pages urls to be injected in.
+Use regex values and new line as a separator.
 #### How to open Redux DevTools in a new window
 Right click on the page and open it from the context menu.
 #### How to persist debug sessions across page reloads